AmmarCodeScript/Backend/projekt1/README.md

 - There is also an option to press the log off button that closes the information page, and preventing the user from accessing the hidden page information, there will also be a red box asking the user to log in again.

-The catchwords for the page are: Breastfeeding.
+- The catchwords for the page are: Breastfeeding.
 - ![](../images/p1-img6.png)

 ## 7. Upload image:
-- Images are uploaded here with jpg, png and jpeg to the server. then you can click on the link to see all the images that are loaded in the server.
+- Images are uploaded here with jpg, png and jpeg to the server.
+- Then you can click on the link to see all the images that are loaded in the server.
 - ![](../images/p1-img7.png)

 ## 8. Visitor counter:
 - Here the number of visitors is registered with their IP address and date in the server.
 - ![](../images/p1-img8.png)

 ## 9. Timer:
 - Here comments are stored in the page in a file.
 And you can see them through a link.
 - ![](../images/p1-img9.png)